saleor/saleor.io-learn/product/fetching-products.md

 - a collection of products by using the `products` query, or
 - a single product by using the `product` query that requires the product `ID` as input.

-The first operation also allows to filter and sort a collection of products by specifing either the filter criteria, or the sorting parameters.
+The first operation also enables you to filter and sort a collection of products by specifying either the filter criteria or the sorting parameters.

 ## Fetching a collection